sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-bi6-connect-excel/data-warehouse-cloud-bi6-connect-excel.md

   - You have [created a database user](data-warehouse-cloud-intro8-create-databaseuser)

 ## You will learn
-  - How to connect Microsoft Excel to SAP Data Warehouse Cloud
+  - How to connect Microsoft Excel to SAP Datasphere

+Please note that SAP Data Warehouse Cloud has evolved into SAP Datasphere.
+While some screenshots in this tutorial reference SAP Data Warehouse Cloud, the content applies to SAP Datasphere.

 ---
 ### Add your IP address to IP allowlist

-To allow an external BI client in your local network to connect to the database of SAP Data Warehouse Cloud, you need to add the external (public) IPv4 address of the client to an allowlist.
+To allow an external BI client in your local network to connect to the database of SAP Datasphere, you need to add the external (public) IPv4 address of the client to an allowlist.

-To do so, navigate to the **Configuration** screen on the bottom left of your SAP Data Warehouse Cloud tenant.
+To do so, navigate to the **Configuration** screen on the bottom left of your SAP Datasphere tenant.
 Here, you can find the **IP Allowlist** tab, where you can simply click on **Add** and enter the IPv4 address of your system to add it to the allowlist.

   ![IP Allowlist](T05 7.png)

-### Ensure entities in SAP Data Warehouse Cloud are consumable
+### Ensure entities in SAP Datasphere are consumable

-In order to ensure the data entities and models created in your SAP Data Warehouse Cloud tenant are consumable by the BI tool of your choice, it is important to expose them for consumption.
+In order to ensure the data entities and models created in your SAP Datasphere tenant are consumable by the BI tool of your choice, it is important to expose them for consumption.
 If the entity was created in the data builder, simply click on the entity and set the **Expose for Consumption** toggle to **ON** as below.

   ![Consumable](T05 5.png)